Dell PowerFlex - powerflex

 This driver behaves differently than some of the other drivers in that it provides remote storage.
 As a result and depending on the internal network, storage access might be a bit slower than for local storage.
 On the other hand, using remote storage has big advantages in a cluster setup, because all cluster members have access to the same storage pools with the exact same contents, without the need to synchronize storage pools.

-When creating a new storage pool using the powerflex driver, LXD tries to discover one of the SDT from the given storage pool.
+When creating a new storage pool using the powerflex driver in nvme mode, LXD tries to discover one of the SDT from the given storage pool.
 Alternatively, you can specify which SDT to use with powerflex.sdt.
 LXD instructs the NVMe initiator to connect to all the other SDT when first connecting to the subsystem.

 Volume names